cefn/watchable/packages/nevermore/README.md

 You can pass piped strategies in the `pipes` option to be placed upstream of strategies specified in the other options.
-If there are no other options, it will simply sequence the pipes you choose. `nevermore` exports factories for core pipes using e.g. as `createConcurrencyPipe()` and `createTimeoutPipe()`.
+If there are no other options, it will simply sequence the pipes you choose. `nevermore` exports factories for core pipes to be able to interleave them with your own e.g.
+`createConcurrencyPipe()` and `createTimeoutPipe()`.

 This would be needed if you want to sequence your own strategies differently than the default sequence (found in the core `sequence.ts` file).
 For example, in the default sequence backoff is placed before concurrency.
-This ensures that backed off tasks don't consuming a slot except when they are re-executing, and avoids blocking other tasks from executing.
-If you want a concurrency slot to be dedicated to a task during its whole backoff lifecycle, you can place concurrency before backoff.
+This ensures that backed off tasks don't consume a slot, meaning concurrency only limits `executing` jobs.
+Placing concurrency before backoff means a slot is used by a scheduled task during its whole lifecycle (including between retries).

 ## See also